kartikeya-git/Quantum-Checkers/README.md

 # QuantumCheckers
- Quantum Checkers is a game of Checkers demonstrating effects of Quantum Mechanical phenomenon.
+ Quantum Checkers is a game of Checkers demonstrating effects of Quantum Mechanical phenomenon like entanglement, interference and superposition.
+It is also possible to get a Schrodinger's Cat like situation in the game.
+ *NOTE* This game has been submitted for the IBM Quantum Awards 2019.

 ## Rules